Savuti Campsite: Best Camping and Self-Drive Safari Guide

 Eventually, there were about eight southern carmine bee-eaters flying alongside us.
 We couldn’t believe our eyes.

-It wasn’t easy to capture them but with a combination of my iPhone and Lars’s brilliant photography (all captured while he was driving), we managed to put together enough footage to give you an idea of what we saw.
+It wasn’t easy to capture them but with a combination of my iPhone and Lars’s brilliant photography (all captured while he was driving), we we managed put together enough footage to give you an idea of what we saw.

 Although we’ve included some footage in the above video, here’s footage of just the carmine bee-eaters.